 - It does not have lens caps or covers

 There is no denying the quality of the Trijicon.
 This scope is designed for flexible shooting and has features you are unlikely to find in other 308 scopes.
 That being said, despite it lacking lens caps and covers it is well worth its price tag.
-And I consider it the best deer hunting scope for 308 and the best scope for 308 are on this list.
+And I consider it the ideal deer hunting scope for 308.

 Nikon Buckmasters II 4-12x40mm Scope